Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 Install Oracle Blockchain Platform Enterprise Edition

-To download and install Oracle Blockchain Platform Enterprise Edition on your minikube instance:
+Download and install Oracle Blockchain Platform Enterprise Edition on your minikube instance:

-tar -xzf <distribution-package-file> # example tar -xzf obpee_package_24.1.3-20240723083137.tgz
+file, and then extract the package from the downloaded archive file.tar -xzf <distribution-package-file> # example tar -xzf obpee_package_24.1.3-20240723083137.tgz

-- Update
+- Update the

 runme-input.yaml

-which can be used as reference:
+file can be used as reference:

-where:imageRegistryConfiguration: registry: <container_registry_name> imageTagPrefix: <container-image-repository-prefix> username: <container-registry-username> imageReleaseVersion: 24.1.3-20240723083137 # storageClassName should be set to create a dynamic persistent volume.
+In the previous example, the variables are defined as shown in the following list:imageRegistryConfiguration: registry: <container_registry_name> imageTagPrefix: <container-image-repository-prefix> username: <container-registry-username> imageReleaseVersion: 24.1.3-20240723083137 # storageClassName should be set to create a dynamic persistent volume.
 If empty, default storageClass is used. controlPlaneStorage: storageClassName: # Example 500Mi, 5Gi size: 4Gi parentDomainName: example.com #imagePullTimeout: Use this field to customize the wait time (in seconds) for pulling the required container images from the repository.
 Default is 1800 seconds. imagePullTimeout: 1800

 imageRegistryConfiguration.registry

-: container registry server to use.
+: Container registry server to use.
 Example:iad.ocir.io

 imageRegistryConfiguration.imageTagPrefix